-'''

 can't open /etc/fstab: No such file or directory.

-'''

-This file-/etc/fstab-has not been created yet but is also not required for the file systems to be properly mounted.
-As such, the warning can be safely ignored.
+This file-/etc/fstab-has not been created yet (unless using the boot method), but is also not required for the file systems to be properly mounted.
+The warning can be safely ignored.